-- 1. Turn the key switch to the "ON" position. - 2.
-Set the engine stop switch to the "RUN" position. - 3.
-If engine is cold, set choke lever to the up (on) position. - 4.
+- 1. Turn the key switch to the "ON" position. - Set the engine stop switch to the "RUN" position. - 3.
+If engine is cold, set choke lever to the down position. - 4.
 Apply the rear brake lever and make sure that the rear wheels are in locking condition. - 5.
 Press the yellow starter button "START" to start the engine. - 6.
-After engine has warmed up, set choke to down (off) position.
+After engine has warmed up, set choke to up position